cmulberry2016/Metaverse-Projects/README.md

 ## **The Problem**

-Understanding how complex system are configured are difficult to understand without breaking down to individual components.
+Understanding how complex implicit system relationships are configured are difficult to understand without breaking down to individual components.

 ## **The Challenge**